 The Interlude begins with a deliberately confusing sequence, with Rydia’s sprite emerging, semitransparent and like a shadow, in one of the Crystal chambers, where she collapses.
 A text bridge tells us that someone (presumably the shadow-woman) has found what they were looking for: a new “form.”
 We then cut to Cecil in a dream, where he is confronted by a person or thing.
 This person or thing says that Cecil cannot understand what it is, but it will attempt to explain all the same.
 It says “I am called…” when the game pulls up a new text box and says “…Cecil.”
 However, we then cut to Rosa waking Cecil from the dream by calling his name.
 It’s not clear whether the creature-or-thing called itself Cecil, or if it was interrupted by Rosa waking her husband.

 We talked to the locals, learning that there are minor changes to the world map, which have something to do with the moons.
-Yeah, there are two moons, the games oscillate wildly between admitting that and just saying “the moon.”
-It’s very confusing.
+Yeah, the world of FFIV has two moons, the games oscillate wildly between admitting that and just saying “the moon,” it’s very confusing.
 Meeting Cid at the gates, Their Majesties took to flight to Damcyan on the Enterprise, our original airship.

 While we were at, uh, “work,” we learned that Edge may have come to the Feymarch recently, but we saw no sign of him and, somehow, he found no sign of Rydia during his visit despite it being a very small place.
-We also met Rydia’s creepy hangers-on: being pretty much everyone living in the Feymarch voiced creepy requests for Rydia to stay in the Feymarch forever.
-These were probably supposed to sound friendly but came off like The Shining.
+We also met Rydia’s creepy hangers-on, by which I mean pretty much everyone living in the Feymarch voiced creepy requests for Rydia to stay in the Feymarch forever.
+These were probably supposed to sound friendly, but honestly came off like The Shining.
 Characters in the Feymarch shared about three lines of dialogue in a spat of laziness on Square Enix’s part, which did not help the impression of an army of demon zombies.
-Queen Asura was the lone exception, as she probed Rydia with questions at the exit to the Feymarch, implying that perhaps she belongs with the Humans instead of the Eidolons.
-Rydia deflected her questions, declaring her intention to return, and Asura seemed happy enough to hear it.
-Rydia left, and we returned to controlling Cecil.
+Queen Asura was the lone exception, as she prods Rydia with questions at the exit to the Feymarch, implying that perhaps she belongs with the Humans instead of the Eidolons.
+Rydia deflects her questions, declaring her intention to return to the Feymarch after the party, and Asura seems happy enough to hear it.
+Rydia left, and we return to controlling Cecil.

 Cecil and Rosa met up with Edward and joined in a grand celebration re-uniting most of the old cast.
 Kyle and I were suspicious about why guards were blocking certain unassuming hallways.
 In fact, we never figured out what the deal was with that!
 Catching up with the others, we learned Palom and Porom now carried the titles “Lord” and “Lady,” presumably as thanks for their help saving the world rather than for any Mysidian political reasons (Rydia has also gained the title “Lady” despite not dwelling in the world in the traditional sense).
 Yang seemed distracted, and there was no sign of Rydia and Edge.
 We spoke to Edward about the Fire Crystal, and he revealed that it was behind another of the game’s obvious secret passages.
 After we investigated it with the twins, as there was nothing else to do.
 Nothing happened when we were there, which was a nice break from the ugly pattern of Crystals being taken the moment we look at them, but made me wonder what the point of this segment even was.